learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 ### Additional Practice in Lab-Driven Development for JavaScript Basics

-Whew that's a lot of recap with a lot of mind-bending stuff.
+Whew!
+That's a lot of recap with a lot of mind-bending stuff.
 Let's make sure that we review some of our easier basics.

 The remainder of the tests ***are not*** new material.
 They're here to make sure you remember how to work with `Object`s and `Array`s full of functions.
 Use the tests to guide you in feeling confident working with functions.

 ## Conclusion